isb-cgc/readthedocs/docs/source/sections/webapp/project data upload.rst

 File Format Requirements
 -------------------------
-All files must be tab delimited and meet the formatting requirements described above.
+All files must be tab delimited and meet the formatting requirements described in `Files and File Formats`_.

 .. image:: MouseProjectAnnotated.png